CEEMS API Server configuration skeleton

 credentials: mysupersecretgrafanaservicetoken

-The configuration for ceems_api_server has three sections namely, data, admin and web for configuring different aspects of the API server.
+The configuration for ceems_api_server has three sections: data, admin and web for configuring different aspects of the API server.
 Some explanation about the data config is discussed below:

-• data.update_interval: The frequency at which CEEMS API server will fetch compute units from the underlying cluster.
+• data.update_interval: The frequency at which the CEEMS API server will fetch compute units from the underlying cluster.
 Do not use too small intervals or high frequency.
-15m is a sane default and it should work in most of the production cases.
+15m is a sane default and it should work in most production cases.

-• data.retention_period: CEEMS API server stores all the meta data of compute units along with their aggregated metrics in a SQLite relational DB.
-This config parameter can be used to configure the retention time of the compute unit data in the SQLite.
-For example, when a value of 1y is used, it means all the compute units data in the last one year will be retained and the rest of the units data will be purged.
+• data.retention_period: The CEEMS API server stores all the metadata of compute units along with their aggregated metrics in a SQLite relational DB.
+This config parameter can be used to set the retention time of the compute unit data in the SQLite database.
+For example, when a value of 1y is used, it means all compute units data in the last one year will be retained, and older data will be purged.

-• data.backup_path: It is possible to create backups of SQLite DB at a configured interval set by data.backup_interval onto a fault tolerant storage.
+• data.backup_path: It is possible to create backups of the SQLite DB at intervals specified by data.backup_interval to a fault-tolerant storage.

 WARNING

-As DB grows in size, time taken for creating a backup increases non-linearly and hence, use the back up option only if it is absolutely needed.
-A general advice is to use a continuous backup solution like litestream instead of native backup solution offered by CEEMS
+As the database grows in size, the time taken to create a backup increases non-linearly and hence, use the backup option only if it is absolutely necessary.
+A general recommendation is to use a continuous backup solution like litestream instead of the native backup solution offered by CEEMS.

-CEEMS API server exposes admin endpoints in its API and the admin section can be used to configure which users can access those endpoints.
-More details on admin endpoints can be consulted from the API Docs.
+The CEEMS API server exposes admin endpoints in its API, and the admin section can be used to configure which users can access those endpoints.
+More details on admin endpoints can be found in the API Docs.

-• admin.users: A list of statically defined users that will have access to admin endpoints.
+• admin.users: A list of statically defined users that will have access to the admin endpoints.

-• admin.grafana: Besides a static list of users, CEEMS API server can pull users from given Grafana teams to add them to list of users that will be granted access to admin endpoints.
-This enables to dynamically add users to admin users list for CEEMS without having to re-configure and restart CEEMS API server.
-This section allows to provide the client configuration of Grafana.
-All possible client configuration options can be consulted in the Config Reference.
+• admin.grafana: In addition to a static list of users, the CEEMS API server can pull users from specified Grafana teams to add them to the list of users that will be granted access to the admin endpoints.
+This enables dynamic addition of users to the admin users list for CEEMS without having to reconfigure and restart the CEEMS API server.
+This section allows to provide the client configuration for Grafana.
+All possible client configuration options can be found in the Config Reference.

 Clusters Configuration

-A sample clusters configuration section is shown as below:
+A sample clusters configuration section is shown below:

 clusters: